gurusekhar1205/emptycup-listing-app/README.md

  ```

 6. **Finally Running the Frontend**
--Simply open index.html in a browser.
+- Simply open `index.html` in a browser.
--The page loads the UI as per the Figma design.
+- The page loads the UI as per the Figma design.
--All core functionality (shortlist, filter) is handled via script.js.
+- All core functionality (shortlist, filter) is handled via `script.js`.